-The <samp> tag is designed to place emphasis on a short string of special characters.
+The samp tag is designed to place emphasis on a short string of special characters.
 The designated text is displayed in a teletype or mono space font face.
 The actual appearance will be determined by the browser.

-Usually, the display font appearance for the code, kbd, samp, and tt tags is the same.
-The listing tag has been deprecated.
+For many browsers, the display font appearance for the code, kbd, samp, and tt tags is the same.